Staying Safe & Legal in Your Motorhome

 • MOT certificate for all your vehicles over 3 years old.

-• Evidence of UK vehicle tax, keep the confirmation email they send you.
+• Evidence of UK vehicle tax, keep the confirmation email they send you (not compulsory).

 • Emissions zone sticker depending on where you are going.